Hey there – my name’s Pete and welcome to my site.

-Then, I got sucked into the meticulous calorie and macro counting, and though I was relieved because it worked and I could pretty much eat whatever I wanted now, I was still pretty miserable because I was ridiculously neurotic about it, tracking my food intake to the T with the due diligence of an IRS auditor.
+Then, I got sucked into the meticulous calorie and macro counting, and though I was relieved because it worked and I could pretty much eat whatever I wanted now, I was still pretty miserable because I was ridiculously neurotic about it, tracking my food intake to a T with the due diligence of an IRS auditor.

 (you can absolutely count calories effectively with a simple system that’s not obsessive and neurotic, by the way)

 All in all, health and fitness had become something that, quite frankly, simply sucked.